curv3d/curv/docs/Theory.rst

 Fractals
 ========
-Fractals can be constructed using either explicit or implicit techniques.

-The explicit techniques seem to only be popular for constructing 2D fractals.
-You create an array of pixels, then generate a series of pixel values, painting them onto your canvas, until you have iterated far enough, then you stop.

-For 3D fractals, the explicit approach is impractical, because it requires too much memory (for storing triangles or voxels) to iterate a big complex 3D fractal down to a fine level of detail.
+For large or deeply iterated 3D fractals,
+F-Rep wins over other representations like triangle meshes or voxels: they require too much memory, and performing CSG operations like union or intersection on these bulky representations is too time consuming.

-For the 3D fractal art community, the implicit approach (F-Rep) is the technology of choice, using tools like MandelBulb3D, which are phenomenally rich and powerful.
+For the 3D fractal art community, F-Rep is the technology of choice, using tools like MandelBulb3D, which are phenomenally rich and powerful.
 In principle, the same models can be written in Curv.